-- 1. satisfactorily complete 36 of graduate coursework as outlined below. - a.)
-No more than 6 hours of 500 level coursework may be counted toward a degree; - maintain a cumulative GPA of 3.0 on all coursework; - a.)
-No grade of "D" or "F" may be counted toward a degree.
-Any course to be counted toward a degree in which a "D" or "F" is earned must be repeated with a grade of at least "C." - b.)
-No more than 6 hours of "C" grades may be counted toward a degree. - 3. complete either an Internship or Thesis option as discussed below; - 4. be recommended for the degree by the Graduate Faculty Committee;

-5. meet all requirements for the M.S. in Applied Sociology degree within 6 years of enrolling in the M.S. in Applied Sociology program:
+- satisfactorily complete 36 of graduate coursework as outlined below - a.)
+No more than 6 hours of 500 level coursework may be counted toward a degree; - maintain a cumulative GPA of 3.0 on all coursework; 2. - No grade of "D" or "F" may be counted toward a degree.
+Any course to be counted toward a degree in which a "D" or "F" is earned must be repeated with a grade of at least "C." No more than 6 hours of "C" grades may be counted toward a degree. - complete either an Internship or Thesis option as discussed below; 3. - 4. be recommended for the degree by the Graduate Faculty Committee; - meet all requirements for the M.S. in Applied Sociology degree within 6 years of enrolling in the 5.
+M.S. in Applied Sociology program:

-SOC 601 Complex Organizations 3 hours

-SOC 602 Social Stratification and Structured Inequality 3 hours

-SOC 603 Applied Social Theory

-SOC 604 Applied Research Design and Methodology

-SOC 605 Advanced Statistics for Applied Sociology 3 hours

-SOC 606 Evaluation and Assessment

-Concentration Electives 12hours

-SOC 701 Field Internship or Soc 770 Thesis Research and Thesis 6hours
+SOC 601 Complex Organizations SOC 602 Social Stratification and Structured Inequality SOC 603 Applied Social Theory SOC 604 Applied Research Design and Methodology SOC 605 Advanced Statistics for Applied Sociology SOC 606 Evaluation and Assessment Concentration Electives 3 hours 3 hours 3 hours 3 hours 12hours SOC 701 Field Internship or Soc 770 Thesis Research and Thesis

 Total 36 hours